 The clock first stood at the intersection of Manning and Victoria Streets.5 The monument had a particular majestic appearance there.
-In 1966 the Council wished to relocate the clock to Fotheringham Park due to the upgrade in Victoria Street and by June 1966 it was dismantled and reconstructed by Vittali Building Co of Taree.6
+In 1966 the Council wished to relocate the clock to Fotheringham Park because Victoria Street had become part of the Pacific Highway.
+By June 1966 it was dismantled and reconstructed by Vittali Building Co of Taree.6

 Did you know there is a time capsule inside?
 In the capsule there is said to be four coins, issues of the Manning River Times newspaper dated 1st and 4th of April 1925, a parchment containing signatures of important people and two wallets which the coins have been placed into.7

 So now you know where the Taree War Memorial Clock stands and why it was built.
 Why not go and see the clock, you know where it is!

 Authors: Zarlie Trotter and Elsa Wilson, Year 6, Taree West Public School.

 Further information: Read this great journal article from Katherine Bell ‘Taree Soldiers Memorial Clock‘.

 2 Manning River Times and Advocate for the Northern Coast Districts of NSW, 6 June 1925.